28 Jul Connecting SPE Information to Knowledge

 Domain knowledge.
 One of the earliest learnings in applied AI is “in the knowledge lies the power.”
-To this end, the i2k AI Platform has millions of pieces of information and knowledge built-in; e.g., information on the names, locations, and other relevant parameters of 100,000 basins, fields, wells and formations; over a million relevant natural language terms and their mappings into 15 taxonomies; natural language knowledge, like part of speech, and what constitutes a good keyword phrase (called a “concept tag” in the i2k Platform); knowledge of how to recognize and interpret tabular data in PDF and other file formats; knowledge of how to extract data points from sentences.
+To this end, the i2k AI Platform has millions of pieces of information and knowledge built-in (e.g., information on the names, locations, and other relevant parameters of 100,000 basins, fields, wells, and formations; more than a million relevant natural language terms and their mappings into 15 taxonomies; natural language knowledge, like parts of speech, and what constitutes a good keyword phrase, called a “concept tag” in the i2k Platform; knowledge of how to recognize and interpret tabular data in PDF and other file formats; and knowledge of how to extract data points from sentences).
 Going forward, we will continue to broaden, extend, and deepen the knowledge in the platform.

 More generally, often the AI is a relatively small part of an overall solution, both from a functionality perspective and from a development/maintenance effort perspective.
-Indeed, the ratio can be as high as 90-10, when one includes systems architecture, infrastructure, networking, deployment, graphics/visualization, hardware, and many other essentials for developing, testing, delivering, and maintaining products and services to customers.
-This ratio has, if anything, only increased between the standalone applications of the 1980’s and present-day AI, embedded in every conceivable product and service. file formats; knowledge of how to extract data points from sentences.
+Indeed, the ratio can be as high as 90/10, when one includes systems architecture, infrastructure, networking, deployment, graphics/visualization, hardware, and many other essentials for developing, testing, delivering, and maintaining products and services to customers.
+This ratio has, if anything, only increased between the standalone applications of the 1980s and present-day AI, embedded in every conceivable product and service, file formats, and knowledge of how to extract data points from sentences.
 Going forward, we will continue to broaden, extend, and deepen the knowledge in the platform.

-Translating the Best Academic Research into Robust Commercial Systems.
+Translating the best academic research into robust commercial systems.
 Over the years we have also found that the latest research code and trained machine learning models are rarely if ever enough for a complete solution.
-There is always a substantive amount of work to be done to translate what can be achieved in a research setting to what can be applied in a commercial system.
-Some work involves the long-tail – edge cases that must be solved to achieve very high accuracy.
+There is always a substantive amount of work to be done to translate what can be achieved in a research setting to what can be applied to a commercial system.
+Some work involves the long-tail—edge cases that must be solved to achieve very high accuracy.
 Other work involves graceful degradation in the face of inadequate algorithms or knowledge.
 Our strategy is to maintain close contact with the latest research through our work on AITopics.org with the AAAI (Association for the Advancement of Artificial Intelligence), then integrate what can be delivered robustly to customers into the i2k Platform.

-Document Libraries.
-Beyond searching and browsing SPE documents, the i2k AI Platform is being used by customers to find and analyze documents and data files in their own repositories (e.g., file shares, content management systems), and to track information published on the Internet, including conference presentations and news items.
+Document libraries.
+Beyond searching and browsing SPE documents, the i2k AI Platform is being used by customers to find and analyze documents and data files in their own repositories (e.g., file shares and content management systems), and to track information published on the Internet, including conference presentations and news items.

-Well File Dashboard. i2k technology is used to automatically populate and display a detailed hierarchical view of well files; e.g., reports (daily drilling reports, end of well reports, …), well logs (density, gamma ray, spectral gamma ray, resistivity, array laterolog, …), schematics, fluid and rock samples.
+Well file dashboard. i2k technology is used to automatically populate and display a detailed hierarchical view of well files such as reports (daily drilling reports and end-of-well reports), well logs (density, gamma ray, spectral gamma ray, resistivity, and array laterolog), schematics, fluid, and rock samples.
 For logs, the platform reads LAS, DLIS, and LIS file headers.

-Structured Data in Tables and Databases.
-Tabular data are often interspersed with paragraphs of text in oil & gas industry technical articles and reports (e.g., SPE technical articles, daily drilling reports, end of well reports, regulatory forms).
-There are two challenging aspects of the problem: table detection (“find the tables”), and table structure recognition (“extract the table’s cells as name-value pairs”).
-The variety of tabular structures adds to the challenges (e.g., cell borders vs. no cell borders, tables within tables, row spans and column spans).
+Structured data in tables and databases.
+Tabular data are often interspersed with paragraphs of text in oil & gas industry technical articles and reports (e.g., SPE technical articles, daily drilling reports, end-of-well reports, and regulatory forms).
+There are two challenging aspects of the problem: table detection (“find the tables”) and table structure recognition (“extract the table’s cells as name-value pairs”).
+The variety of tabular structures adds to the challenges (e.g., cell borders vs no cell borders, tables within tables, row spans and column spans).

 i2k detects tables in documents (including PDF and plaintext files), recognizes each table’s structure, and returns a machine-interpretable description.
-It also crawls file shares and queries SQL databases to identify, extract and summarize data points from tables, sentences, and database records (e.g., drilling events, reservoir parameters).
+It also crawls file shares and queries SQL databases to identify, extract, and summarize data points from tables, sentences, and database records (e.g., drilling events and reservoir parameters).

-Additional Knowledge Bases.
+Additional knowledge bases.
 The platform includes tools to build knowledge bases specific to individual clients, which may include custom taxonomies, unique formatting, and access authorization.
 Improvements are made on a continual basis.
 A current example is Energy Transition.
 Companies in every sector are feeling pressure to increase focus on energy transition, together with sustainability and ESG (Environmental, Social, Governance).
-Over the past year, i2k has extended the platform’s classification knowledge to better enable people to zero in on relevant information on these topics, including the ability to find documents about particular renewables, like offshore wind.
+Over the past year, i2k has extended the platform’s classification knowledge to better enable people to zero in on relevant information on these topics, including the ability to find documents about particular renewables such as offshore wind.

-Search on Ambiguous Place Names.
-The locations of oil & gas fields and basins requires more than retrieving documents that mention their ambiguous names.
-By tagging documents with names of fields and basins actually mentioned, this service helps engineers and managers to keep track of new technical or legislative developments, competitor news, and the like.
+Search on ambiguous place names.
+The locations of oil & gas fields and basins require more than retrieving documents that mention their ambiguous names.
+By tagging documents with names of fields and basins actually mentioned, this service helps engineers and managers keep track of new technical or legislative developments, competitor news, and the like.